lmdu/pyfastx/docs/source/usage.rst

 	>>> for name, seq in pyfastx.Fasta('test/data/test.fa.gz', build_index=False):
 	>>> 	print(name, seq)

-If you want to used full header line as sequence identifier without building index, you can do like this:
+If you want to use full header line as sequence identifier without building index, you can do like this:

 .. code:: python